Rose Gray has shared her new single 'April' from the deluxe edition of 'A Little Louder, Please'

 Tour dates include Brazil debuts and a Mexico City festival appearance in November.

-Rosie May Hudson-Edmonds (born 31 December 1996), known professionally as Rose Gray, is an English singer and songwriter.
-She began releasing music in 2019, releasing numerous singles and a mixtape, Dancing, Drinking, Talking, Thinking (2021), before being signed to PIAS Recordings.
-With PIAS, Gray has released two extended plays, Syncronicity (2022) and Higher Than the Sun (2023), and her debut album, Louder, Please (2025).
-In 2026 she was nominated for the Critics' Choice award at the Brit Awards.
+Rose Gray, born Rosie May Hudson-Edmonds on 31 December 1996, is an English singer and songwriter.
+She began releasing music in 2019, including multiple singles and a mixtape titled Dancing, Drinking, Talking, Thinking in 2021.
+She was signed to PIAS Recordings, under which she released two extended plays, Syncronicity in 2022 and Higher Than the Sun in 2023.
+Her debut album, Louder, Please, was released in 2025.
+In 2026, she received a nomination for the Critics' Choice award at the Brit Awards.

 50+ tracks in our catalogue